What is Basal cell carcinoma (BCC)?

-Although BCCs are fairly indolent lesions, they are locally growing and can be locally invasive.
-This means that the growth can get larger and larger over time and invade into deeper and surrounding tissues of the body, such as tendons, nerves and bones.
+Although basal cell carcinomas (BCCs) are fairly indolent lesions, they are locally growing and can be locally invasive.
+This means that the growth can get larger over time and invade into deeper and surrounding tissues of the body, such as tendons, nerves and bones.

 Metastasis (cancer spreading to a distant part of the body), however, is extremely rare.

-BCCs is often more prevalent in individuals with lighter skin and caused by cumulative sun exposure.
+Basal cell carcinoma is often more prevalent in individuals with lighter skin and is caused by cumulative sun exposure.

 Other established risk factors include UV tanning beds, chronic arsenic exposure, previous radiation therapy and immunosuppressant medications for other conditions.